Dr. Suresh Kumar lives in India and enjoys writing about medical topics.

 - Decreased activity level

 Even after the symptoms have gone away, a person may have a lingering weakness that can last for a week or so.
-You may also get ear infections, a skin rash (especially with mycoplasma pneumoniae), or anemia.
+You may also get ear infections, a skin rash (especially mycoplasma pneumoniae), or anemia.

 If you are pregnant and have the symptoms of walking pneumonia, you should see your physician because the baby may be at risk.